 There were several years when the festival did not take place.
-In the late 1800s a cholera epidemic caused the cancellation.
+In the late 1800s a cholera epidemic caused the cancelation.
 Then WWI got in the way.
-Inflation during the great depression caused cancellation once again.
+Inflation during the great depression caused cancelation once again.
 Then when the Nazi party took control, they replaced the Bavarian flag with the swastika.
 During these decades, the festival transitioned from a Bavarian royal celebration to a autumn festival.
 During the 1950s the traditional opening festival was reinstated.
 Then in the 1960s, they removed the horse races.
 For Americans, Octoberfest means beer and good German food for the whole month of October.

 For an authentic experience, get a real German beer stein from these sponsored links.
 According to my son, when the lid of the stein hits your head, it means you are done.
 He was told this while in Bavaria a few years ago.

 Octoberfest Food: German Pork, Brats, and Kraut